libmanuk/DOSiMagickConvertDir/README.md

 Original filenames are uses and the original .TIF images remain in the directory after the script has finished processing.

 ## How to use this batch script.

+1. Place a copy of the .bat file in a directory that has some .TIF images to convert.
+2. Double click on the .bat file.

+### This script assumes that the computer being used for implementation has ImageMagick for Windows installed and that it is working at the commandline.